 One should always seek advice on protecting your family and getting the right type of insurance, be it life insurance, home contents or car insurance.
-A trust is when either property or assets are held by others through an arrangement purely for the benefit of others.
+A trust is when either property or assets are held by others through an arrangement that benefits you and your family members.
 Glasgow Funeral Plans can help you can encase your assets in a Family Protection Trust, established in your name and for your benefit, where the beneficiaries are clearly indicated by you.

 There are many benefits to you for creating a family protection trust.
 It’s another great way to save on costs for you and your family.
-Avoid the cost and delay of probate after your passing, avoid unwanted claims on your estate when you pass, protect your estate against care costs, and protection against inheritance tax.
+Avoid the cost and delay of probate after your passing, avoid unwanted claims on your estate when you pass and protection against inheritance tax.

 Find out more about how Glasgow Funeral Plans can help you set up a family protection trust today.